 You can find work through any social network that you’re on.
-LinkedIn is of course a major player, but you’ll actually find many more freelance gigs on Twitter, Facebook, and similar networks.
+LinkedIn is, of course, a major player, but you’ll actually find many more freelance gigs on Twitter, Facebook, and similar networks.
 Give it a shot!

 There are so many websites for freelancers being built out these days because of the rise of the gig economy.
 You can find postings for work on any one of them, but not every one of them is going to be the best place for you to find work.

-Make sure that as you look around, you take in the different styles of the sites and take not of what factors appeal to you and what aspects concern you.
+Make sure that as you look around, you take in the different styles of the sites and take note of what factors appeal to you and what aspects concern you.
 Choose the ones that will give you the greatest benefits and are not likely to cause you headaches.
 You want to be comfortable with the platform you work through, so take your time so you can have the best experience on whichever you decide on.